 In order to be able to work with the frontend tooling contributing to the django CMS you need to have the following dependencies installed:

-- 1. Node (will install npm as well).

-- 2. Globally installed gulp
+- 1. Node version 6.10.1 (will install npm 3.10.10 as well).
+We recommend using NVM to get the correct version of Node. - 2. gulp see Gulp's Getting Started notes

-- 3. Local dependencies npm install
+3. Local dependencies npm install

 Styles